-TV Movies are still very much alive and well, and if you’re a screenwriter or producer looking to break into this huge market niche, you’ve come to the right webinar.
+TV movies are very much alive and well, and if you’re a screenwriter or producer looking to break into this huge market niche, you’ve come to the right webinar.

 Despite the change in viewer habits with on-demand movies, the TV Movie and the Movie of the Week on Hallmark, Lifetime, and Disney, as well as many other channels are still extremely popular.
 To breakdown this landscape and share the truths behind the TV Movie model, Stage 32 has brought in MarVista’s former Acquisition and Co-Production executive, Justine Wentzell.
 Justine has worked on almost 100 different TV movies in MarVista’s core business.

-After she digs into what these networks are looking for, Julie will offer tips on writing a successful script for this niche.
+After she digs into the specifics of what these networks are looking for, Julie will offer tips on writing a successful script for this niche.
 Stick around for a Q&A after the webinar to take an even deeper dive into other key elements of this form of storytelling.

 The Landscape of Movies of the Week